 So you’re ready to get on with your new home build – congratulations.
 Working with your builder will be your most important relationship and even more so if is also your project manager.
-Whether you choose to manage your new build yourself or elect your Architect, builder or someone else a good understanding of what’s needed on a small construction site to comply with Health and Safety requirements is fundamental for the success of the project and of course the well being of anyone on-site.
-Ignorance is not an excuse especially in the Construction industry where injuries can and do happen.
+Whether you choose to manage your new build or elect your Architect, builder, someone is needed on a small construction site to comply with Health and Safety requirements.
+Ignorance is not an excuse, especially in the Construction industry where injuries can and do happen.

 Use Project Management Software

-Construction sites don’t usually come with restroom facilities, and yes they are a must of course so thankfully an On Site porta potty rental does the job and with one unit for every 10 workers on-site at a given time it’s a no-brainer.
-Choose either fixed location models, or fully mobile which can be easily moved from area to area for bigger work sites.
+Construction sites don’t usually come with restroom facilities, and yes they are a must of course so thankfully an On Site porta potty rental does the job.
+With one unit for every ten workers onsite at a given time, it’s a no-brainer.
+Choose either fixed location models or fully mobile, which can be easily moved from area to area for bigger work sites.

 Automatic Information Flow